-Module 1 The first module is a general introduction to international arbitration.
+Module 1: The first module gives you a general introduction to international arbitration.
 This module covers all the basic principles and rules of international arbitration.
-You will discuss and analyse, inter alia, the arbitration agreement, the appointment of arbitrators, procedural issues, applicable law and enforcement of arbitral awards.
+You will discuss and analyse, among other things, the arbitration agreement, the appointment of arbitrators, procedural issues, applicable law and enforcement of arbitral awards.

-Module 2 The second module will focus on the protection of foreign investments under international law.
-This will be done on the basis of treaty law – i.e. bilateral and multilateral investment protection treaties – as well as customary international law.
-Key concepts such as expropriation, fair and equitable treatment, state responsibility and attribution will be addressed.
-Another important aspect of this module is treaty interpretation based on the Vienna Convention on the Law of Treaties.
+Module 2: The second module will focus on the protection of foreign investments under international law.
+This will be done on the basis of treaty law - i.e. bilateral and multilateral investment protection treaties - as well as customary international law.
+One important aspect of this module is treaty interpretation based on the Vienna Convention on the Law of Treaties.

 The fourth module is the preparation of a thesis, the topic of which you will select together with the course director.

-This Master’s programme, which is the first of its kind, is well positioned to fulfil this demand.
+This programme, which is the first of its kind, is well positioned to fulfil this demand.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be Law or Legal Science.